jee1mr/jee1mr.github.io/content/projects/captive-portal.md

-title = 'Captive Portal on Raspberry Pi' date = 2025-11-28 tags = ['Networking', 'Raspberry Pi', 'Linux', 'Security'] summary = "A custom-built captive portal using raw iptables manipulation, Bind9, and ISC-DHCP.
-This project explores the low-level mechanics of network interception."
+title = 'Captive Portal on Raspberry Pi' date = 2025-11-28 tags = ['Networking', 'Raspberry Pi', 'Linux', 'Security']
 +++

 ### 🚀 The Problem